pink88/Tuiss2HA/README.md

 8. Enter the MAC address from the tag included with your blind, or written within the top bracket of the blind, close to where the battery is plugged in
 9. Give the blind a name
 10. Click Submit

-*Note: Subsequent devices should be automatically discovered if they are in range of a Bluetooth adapter/proxy.*

 ## Features ##